amdubay/Learning_Log/README.md

         - Currently the input search argument is case-sensitive. argument needs to exactly match the 'tag'
         - Future revisions will include the ability to pass a 'help' arguement, and the ability to request a list of all 'tags' from all Problems.

+-Future revisions overall (in addition to the revisions mentioned specifically to App.js) are:
+        - Set up a database to contain the Data, instead of using a Data.js file. (this requires learning how to use databases, as well).
+        - In the interim, prior to setting up a database, I may opt to create a 'template' function.
+Whereby, instead of copy/pasting the template and editing directly in the data.js file, I'd be walked through the process (like a 'wizard'), and it will output the 'New Problem()' code, at which point, I just copy/paste to the Data.js file.